 Presented previously in:

 Commonwealth Games, Australia.
 British Council tour of India.
 Bangalore, Udaipur, Kolkata, Delhi, Mumbai.
 Kimmel Center, Philadelphia, USA.
 Azkuna Zentroa, Bilbao, Spain.
 UZ Arts, Glasgow, Scotland.
 Tintern Abbey, Wales.
 Tall Ship Regatta,Liverpool.
 Scene Nationale de Gap, France.
 ZAT, Montpellier, France.
 Ghent Light Festival, Ghent.
 Festival Les Tombées de la Nuit, Rennes, France.
 Leicester Cathedral.
 W5, Belfast.
 Zsolnay Light Festival, Hungary.
 Kelburn Garden Party, Scotland.
 Timber Festival, National Forest, UK.
 Bristol, UK.
 L’ete festival, Paris.
 Olala Festival, Austria.
 Galway International Arts Festival, Ireland.
 Theater op de Markt Festival, Belgium.
 Zomerparkfeest, Netherlands.
 Stratford Summer Music, Canada.
 The Big Feast Festival, Stoke on Trent, UK.
 Freedom Festival, Hull, UK.
 Cirk Aalast, Belgium.
 Muttart Conservatory, Canada. skyranMOON, Orkney.
 British Science Festival, Hull, UK.
 Llawn06, Wales.
 Bell Square, London.
 Watercube, Beijing.
 Scène nationale de Cergy, France.
 Gravity Fields Festival, UK.
 Vivacity, Peterborough, UK.
 Derriere le Hublot, France.
 Lightpool Festival, Blackpool, UK.
 ART TAIPEI, Taiwan.
 Diwali, Leicester, UK.
 Light Night, Doncaster, UK.
 Lumo Light Festival, Finland.

 Aarhus, Denmark, European Capital of Culture.
 Lee Tung Avenue, Hong Kong.
 Comic Con, NYC.
 Plaisirs d’Hiver Winterpret, Brussels.
 La Caixa Foundation, Barcelona.
 Light Night Leeds UK.
 Biela Noc, Slovakia & Bratislava.
 Festival of Imagineers, Coventry, UK.
 Terni Festival, Italy.
 GOGBOT Festival, Enschede, Netherlands.
 White Night, Riga, Latvia.
 The Guildhall, Derry, Northern Ireland.
 Thinktank, Birmingham, UK.
 Greenwich+Docklands Festival, London.
 Cork Midsummer Festival, Ireland.
 Festival Les Tombées de la Nuit, Rennes, France.
 Dubai UAE.
 Oerol Festival, Netherlands.
 Norfolk & Norwich Festival, UK.
 University of Bristol, UK.

 Contact us if your organisation is interested in presenting the artwork in the future.
 The artwork can be presented in a number of different ways.
-See examples in Tour Dates.
-The artwork can be exhibited indoor or outdoors, with lunar compositions played in surround sound from speakers in the space.
+See examples in Past Presentations.
+The artwork can be exhibited indoors or outdoors, with lunar compositions played in surround sound from speakers in the space.
 Your curator can programme lunar-inspired events beneath the Moon.